University of Northampton Parking

 If you have questions about permit types, parking on campus, or what to do if you miss a deadline, please read our Student Parking FAQs (see below).

 We now hold regular Travel Drop In Clinics downstairs in the Learning Hub each month for any student to come and chat about travel!
-The next dates for our Drop In Clinics are the following:
+The next date for our drop-in clinic is as follows:

 Assist and Blue Badge permits